cdiggins/wine-mixer/Investigation.md

 * Given two tanks of size X and having wines A and B
 * Blending them should give a wine blend C that is closer to the target than either A or B.

+## New Observation: Vector Difference

+If we consider the blend of wine in a tank to be a vector.
+The goal is to get that wine as close to another.
+When combining wines, we are doing vector addition.
+So in effect we want to create a new wine blend that is a delta between the current best wine, and the target wine.

+So then at each stage we are maximizing for that.

+This means we no longer will get trapped in a local maxima.

+Some small questions remain:
+* what wine do I put in what tank first?
+* give two wine blends that exist, do I maximize A or B?
+* What if I create a wine blend that represents a delta, but it can't be added.

+Putting the most desired wine (the one with the highest percentage) in the smallest tank first, doesn't make sense, because then you have to put the second most desired wine in the next larger tank, which throws off the proportions.

+## Looking at Tanks in Isolation versus Looking at Blend Possibilities

+It seems pretty clear that looking at a single tank does not provide enough information.
+We almost want to just look at the possibility of blends.

+So to choose which wines to add, we need to start from the list of all possible blends that we can make, and figure out which one makes the most sense and is closest to the desired delta.

+So we can compute scores based on a difference from a delta.

+## Weighted Vector Difference (Lerp)

+The subtraction hypothesis makes sense if the target wine and the new wine are blended in equal amounts.
+However, they can be blended in different amounts.

+So for example: my best wine blend might be in tank A50L which can be blended with tank B50L.
+However, it might also be able to be blended with tank B25L in which case the target vector would be half of the original.

+## Scoring?

+So this raises a predicament vis-a-vis scoring of deltas.
+The purpose of scoring a delta is to help us construct new wines for blending.
+I can blend the delta into any tank I want: which one should I prefer.

+In general the scoring can help with choosing a wine, but not so much with choosing a tank.

+## Short Search then Greedy

+One idea is to do an exhaustive short search (e.g. two deep) of all of the possibilities and then choosing the best operation.

+We can then re-evaluate: maybe the next choice is a little different than we expect.
+This is like chess: we search as deep as we can, and continue to re-evaluate.

+Note that we know that vectors are additive.
+Two delta vectors can add up to become helpful.

+Looking at N tanks, some are going to be deltas.
+Is there something we can say about a delta?
+Does it look like a solution locally?

+## A Ray, not a Vector?

+If we think about a delta as a vector in 3 space, it can point away from the best solution.
+So evaluating it on its own vis a vis the target point doesn't make much sense.

+If we consider a delta as a ray (a point and a vector), then we know it
+points to the target wine.

+## Perfect Vectors

+At each state, we have a number of tanks.
+Each tank A (with wine) can be combined with another tank B (empty).
+Tank B has a theoreticaly perfect vector that is easily computed (via reverse interpolation) which when combined with A would give us the perfect wine.

+So changing it around, every empty tank has a perfect vector for every occupied tank.

+## Idea: Throwing out Wine even if you cant.

+Assuming we can't (or don't want to) throw out wine, and that the problem doesn't have an optimal sub-problem, the greedy approach might still work , if we allow wine to be thrown out.
+We can then patch the operation path later (just don't ) add the wines that got removed.
+This might allows us additional flexibility in traversing the solution space.

+## Perfect Vectors and Transitions

+Even if we know the perfect vectors for all the tanks, choosing what wine to add to what tank is still unclear.

+As mentioned before: looking at wines and tanks in isolation very likely won't work.

+A transition possibility:

+* Add two wines to empty tanks.
+* Combine them into a new empty tank.
+* Now use that for one of the known "perfect vector".

+This can be evaluated for each transition, and we choose the transition that it closest to a perfect vector.

+What if we choose a transition, but don't apply it immediately.
+Instead we just do one operation (e.g. add the first wine) This is like the idea of a short search, make best move re-evaluate.

+In theory at this point we are a little bit closer to making a better wine.
+We have a bit more of the desired wine in the system or we combined some wines to help.

+Maybe after making this step we look at the transitions again and we have a better idea.

+There is even a possibility that this always brings us to the best solution.

+## Alternative: Evaluating Two Transitions

+Would this not provide the same result as evaluating two transitions deep?
+Looking at the best wine, and not the delta vector?
+Or is it kind of like evaluating a transition + combine, and choosing that.

+The thing is that just looking at the wines in the system doesn't tell us about the wines we need.
+The hypothtesis is that the delta vector helps in choosing missing wines.

+This is not clear.

+## Side Note: Evaluating the Entire System (Graph)

+Looking at the entire system and evaluating it is hard.

+* Do we just look at the best wine blend?
+* Do we look at the difference vectors?
+* The more wines in the system the easier it is to make blends.
+* The fewer tanks used, the easier it is to make new blends

+## Perfect Deltas and Delta Deltas

+A perfect delta is a wine blend that when combined with an occupied tank will bring it directly to the desired wine.
+It is computed as the difference from the target blend to the blend in the occupied tank.

+Each occupied tank has a set of perfect deltas: one for each empty tank it can be combined with.
+The empty tank itself also a list of perfect deltas and the occupied tanks that it could be.

+Optionally: these deltas can be associated with the "combining" tanks.
+Those tanks then have two (or more) feeders.
+The delta

+In addition an empty tank can have one or more delta-deltas.
+A delta-delta is the vector required in an empty feeder tank to combine with a non-empty feeder tank to make the empty tank become a delta.

+This process could in theory continue until we get to the smallest tanks.

+## Looking at Distance from Target versus and Distance from Delta

+Is there a difference between the distance from target and the distance from delta?
+It seems that minimizing distances is like minimizing error.
+The question is, which one introduces the new best wine.

+## Experiment

+At this point an experiment will be done to:
+* compute all possible transitions.
+* output how many there are at each step.
+* Allow serialization of a state (maybe?)
+* choose an operation based on which transmission minimizes distance from a delta or target.
+* output the deltas
+* output the distances of each state from the target.

+## Some Confusion about Euclidean Distance and Vector Length

+If a wine blend is considered a vector in n dimensional space, the sum of the components must add up to one.
+This does not mean that the vector length is also one.

+This has lead to some confusion about how to compute scores.
+Is it correct that two wines are indeed closer in flavor profile is the euclidean distance is the same?

+In order to compare two vectors, we want the length of the distsance.
+To do this the proportions must be normalized.
+However, a Euclidean normalization might not be appropriate.
+Instead we may want to simply divide by the sum of components.

+## Distances

+Using Euclidean distance seems to still be a valid way forward.

+## Maximizing at Each Step

+At each step we can either find:
+1. the best wine mix, or
+2. the best delta.

+Finding a best delta only makes sense if we can get the delta into the final target.

+All things equal we would want the best wine in the smallest container.
+Maybe.